stevenrskelton/flag-icon/README.md

 &lt;flag-icon&gt;
 ===========

-Polymer Web Component for flags.
+A collection of SVG flags, conveniently usable as a Polymer Web Component.

+Typical file sizes:

 > **SVG** files: **2kb** to **75kb**